Posted By

 Proper diagnosis

-The cause of headaches can be difficult to determine.
-Your health care provider will ask you questions about your headaches and do a physical exam.
-You may have a CT scan or MRI to help determine the cause of your headache.
-There are several ways to treat headaches, and your care team will work with you to determine the best option for you.
+The cause of headaches can be challenging to determine.
+Your healthcare team will ask you questions about your headaches and perform a physical exam.
+You also may have a CT scan or MRI to help determine the cause of your headache.
+There are several ways to treat headaches, and your care team will work with you to find the best option for you.

 Talk with your primary care provider if your headache symptoms happen more than 15 days a month, over-the-counter pain medication doesn't work, or you miss school or work because of frequent headaches.